AFM-SPM/TopoStats/docs/advanced/thresholding.md

 ### Area thresholds

-Each threshold needs `area_thresholds` values to go along with it, with one set of low and high threshold bounds per threshold.
+Each threshold needs `area_threshold` values to go along with it, with a low and a high value per threshold.
 Again using the examples from above:

 ```yaml